-2018-2021 Coach training, mentoring and supervision was offered by EthicalCoach, in partnership with CMI, CRR Global and GSN.
+2018-2021 Coach training, mentoring and offered supervision was by EthicalCoach, in partnership with CMI, CRR Global and GSN.
 By 2019, nineteen of these coaches were accredited by the EMCC and coached NGOs through the Ethiopia Pilot.
-EthicalCoach provided access coaching for 24 NGOs over a two phase coaching program.
+EthicalCoach provided access to coaching for 24 NGOs over a two phase coaching program.